Elisabeth Kübler-Ross Foundation Education Series 2021

 – Receive a Certificate of Participation from the Elisabeth Kübler-Ross Foundation Global, an organization that represents the legacy of a pioneer in the hospice and palliative care movement internationally.

-- Interact with students and ask questions with tutors, ensuring your maximum learning on the topics discussed.
+- Interact with other students and ask questions with session instructors, ensuring your maximum learning on the topics discussed.

 - Learn the legacy of a pioneer without leaving your home.
 Please make sure that you have a good internet signal so that you may participate in activities.